nuejs/www/docs2/reference/template-syntax.md

 </div>
 ```

-After this, we can pass custom content for the parent:
+After this, we can pass custom content to the parent:

 ```
 <media-object :for="item in items" :bind="item">